Laser Hair Removal In San Francisco

 About Laser Hair Removal

-Laser hair removal offers a safe, gentle, long-lasting solution to unwanted body hair that can eliminate the need for shaving, tweezing, or waxing.
-Based on the latest laser technology, laser hair removal can result in general hair reduction without damaging the epidermis, regardless of your skin type.
+Laser hair removal offers a safe, gentle, long-lasting solution to unwanted body hair that can diminish the need for shaving, tweezing, or waxing.
+Based on the latest laser technology, laser hair removal can result in general hair reduction without damaging the epidermis, it is safe for most skin types.*

 Are You a Candidate forLaser Hair Removal?